These are the steps you need to follow in a state revenue matter before NCAT.

 preparing evidence for hearing.

 NCAT’s hearings are less formal than court hearings.
-Generally, the member will ask you and the representative from the Office of State Revenue to start by giving a short summary of your arguments.
+Generally, the member will ask you and the representative from Revenue NSW to start by giving a short summary of your arguments.

-Usually the Office of State Revenue will present its evidence first and then it will be your turn to present your evidence.
+Usually Revenue NSW will present its evidence first and then it will be your turn to present your evidence.
 After the evidence has been presented you will both be given an opportunity to make oral submissions about the findings of fact that the Tribunal should make and the meaning of the law that should be applied.

-The decision will be posted to the parties and will appear on the
+The orders will be posted to the parties and the reasons for decision will appear on the

 confirming or revoking the assessment or other decision to which the application relates